 & Second Opinions

 Dental implants allow us to replace one or many teeth in your mouth with permanent, high quality restorations that boost your oral health and give you the ability to eat and speak normally again.
 Recovery after surgical placement of the implants is a critical step in the dental implant placement process.
 A good recovery can result in dental implants that last you a lifetime.
-Here are some tips on how to properly care for your implants following the placement procedure.
+Here are some general tips for dental implant aftercare from our Trophy Club, TX dentist.
+Following the placement procedure, you will also receive individual care instructions from our team.

 Following the placement of your dental implants, pain shouldn’t be a big issue.
 It is important to note that if you do experience significant pain, you should call us at 817-678-7395 and let us know.
 Pain can be easily managed with both over the counter and prescribed medications.
 Ibuprofen and acetaminophen do a great job of mitigating pain and discomfort.
 We may send you home with a prescription that you can fill at your local pharmacy.
 Make sure to carefully follow the dosage instructions of any medications that you are taking.